turingschool-examples/frontend-mod-1-prework/day_7/high_level.md

 #### Idea 1

 My first thought was to create a class holding the alphabet(keys) with methods that would fill the value's to the appropriate shift in cipher.
 Creating variables for the string and shift, I would then be able to create an object with the cipher values being applied to the alphabet key.
 Than create a function that would loop the string letter by letter and logging the encoded string.

+#### Idea 2

+Create a encode function to use to shift the index of the alphabet to a shift the user wants.
+I liked the idea of this since it would also be able to copy function rename and use as a decoder.
+In theory I would be able to input a (str, num) and shift new index to the num.